Pixpipe/codecutils/readme.md

 ## Use
 The name `codecutils` is the name of the package, while `CodecUtils` is the name of the class that contains static methods.
+Read the [documetation]() to know about the static methods available.

 ### In a browser
 In the browser, you cqn use the version bundled in the `dist` directory.